stevana/pipelining-with-disruptor/README.md

-We first try to claim `n :: Int` slots in the ring buffer, if that fails (returns `Nothing`) then we know that there isn't space in the ring buffer and we should apply backpressure upstream (e.g. if the producer is a webserver, we might want to temporarily rejecting clients with status code 503).
+We first try to claim `n :: Int` slots in the ring buffer, if that fails (returns `Nothing`) then we know that there isn't space in the ring buffer and we should apply backpressure upstream (e.g. if the producer is a web server, we might want to temporarily rejecting clients with status code 503).
 Once we successfully get a sequence number, we can start writing our data.
 Finally we publish the sequence number, this makes it available on the consumer side.